peppedilillo/grb-trigger-algorithms/README.md

 Andrea Vacchi,
 Fabrizio Fiore_

-The paper deals with algorithms for detecting gamma-ray bursts.
+The paper deals with algorithms for detecting gamma-ray bursts, see the [preprint](https://arxiv.org/abs/2312.08817).

 ## Data